-Community State Bank organized and hosted the 4th 100 Women Who Care - Western Racine County event on, February 9th, 2024 at 1841 Farms and Vineyard in Burlington, Wisconsin.
+Community State Bank organized and hosted the 5th 100 Women Who Care - Western Racine County event on, February 26th, 2025 at the Bank's Waterford, WI location (500 E. Main St.)

 100 Women Who Care is a nationwide initiative that provides women with the opportunity to support non-profit organizations in their community.
-Since 2022 the group has raised over \$20,000 to support the community.
+Since 2022 the group has raised over \$27,000 to support the community.

 Community State Bank also supports additional 100 Women Who Care organizations in Southeast Wisconsin, including: 100+ Women Who Care, Kenosha; and 100+ Women Who Care, Walworth County.

 CSB team members are encouraged to participate, organize, and lead initiatives that help develop strong relationships and resource networks for local non-profit organizations.
-10

-Building Our Team
+About Our Team